georgeOsdDev/sockjs_cross_domain/ReadMe.md

-#Test for Android SockJS Cross Domain xhr_streaming/xhr_polling
+##Test for Android SockJS Cross Domain xhr_streaming/xhr_polling

+This is a test for GALAXY S4(SC-04E) default browser with SockJS.
+By default, GS4 support WebSocket, So it have no problem.
+But if accidentaly `window.WebSocket = null;` SockJS fall back its protocol to xhr. in that protocol, xhr_send will be fail in GS4.

 ### Start Server